A Lament For Johanna

 Performance duration: 30 mins

-Ashill climbs into an understated fountain in the courtyard of a former prison turned arts centre in the heart of Florence.
+Dressed in my fanciest gown, I climbed into an understated fountain in the courtyard of a former prison turned arts centre in the heart of Florence.
 Held to her face are streams of glittery tears.
-Sad, popular love songs are looped and sung by the artist as a lament for the sad history of Joanna de Medicci and the former inmates of the old prison.
+Sad, popular love songs are looped and sung as a lament for the sad history of Joanna de Medicci and the former inmates of the old prison.

 This work focus's on tragedy through the use of the fountain and running water as an act of memorial.